webdriverio/workshop/chapter_13.md

 ## Custom Sauce Commands

-Sauce Labs for all Chrome browser tests on desktop certain [extended debugging](https://saucelabs.com/blog/extended-debugging-with-sauce-labs) capabilities that can become useful for speicifc scenarios.
+Sauce Labs for all Chrome browser tests on desktop certain [extended debugging](https://saucelabs.com/blog/extended-debugging-with-sauce-labs) capabilities that can become useful for specific scenarios.
 Next to HAR file, console or performance capturing you can use [custom commands](https://webdriver.io/docs/api/saucelabs.html) to e.g. check the network activity of the page.

 1. Write a new Sauce Labs test for Chrome that checks if the google analytics call was made on our Vue Todo application
 2. Capture the performance metrics of the app with throttled and non throttled network conditions